averyhiebert/SerumRun/godot_project/story/plan.md

  - find the remains of ill-fated travelers before you?
  - something that lures someone off into the forest, never to return

-## Mechanics

-Hunger, tiredness, cold are triggered once per turn when traveling.

-### Hunger
-May become more hungry if have not eaten recently.
-Meals/sourdough refill 1 level

-### Tiredness
-May become more tired if not rested recently.
-Sleep resets tiredness.

-### Coldness
-Always can become cold.
-Sleeping in a cold room is worse.
-Resting by the fire, eating a hot meal, sleeping in warm room all reset a coldness level.

-### Injuries/terrified/other status effects
-Only triggered by events, cured by recreation/whiskey/other items.

-### Lose conditions
-Enough bad status effects and party members may die or abandon the party.